 The Palazzo

-Located just next door to The Venetian (the two hotels are pretty much connected) is The Palazzo’s welcoming Lunar New Year display of dragons, red lanterns, and lucky coins amid Samuel G. Bocchicchio’s unique water sculpture “Acqua di Cristallo”.
+Located just next door to The Venetian (the two hotels are pretty much connected) is The Palazzo’s welcoming Lunar New Year display of this year’s zodiac, red lanterns, and lucky coins amid Samuel G. Bocchicchio’s unique water sculpture “Acqua di Cristallo”.

 Since this display is just steps away from The Venetian’s, you’ve gotta stop by both if you’re headed here.